-Aptevo employed 58 full-time persons as of December 31, 2020.
+Aptevo employed 54 full-time persons as of December 31, 2021.
 The team is comprised of a dedicated group of accomplished professionals who bring a broad range of academic achievements combined with significant industry experience.
 We believe that our future success will depend in part on our continued ability to attract, hire and retain qualified personnel.
 To this end, we strive to maintain competitive base compensation structures and comprehensive benefits packages, and to engage our employees through ongoing development and training.
 None of our employees are represented by a labor union or covered by collective bargaining agreements.
-We believe that our relations with our employees are good.
+We believe our relationships with our employees are positive.